Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: The roadmap for future works

 \section{The roadmap for future works}

-{ As we have seen, there is a gap between theory and practice in bioheat non-Fourier research.
-On the one hand, practice requires knowledge on the possible heat source terms and perfusion properties of various tissues.
-On the other hand, non-equilibrium thermodynamics and the dual phase lag approach provide modifications for the constitutive part.
+As we have seen, there is a gap between theory and practice in bioheat non-Fourier research.
+On the one hand, the practice requires knowledge of the possible heat source terms and perfusion properties of various tissues.
+Also, nonequilibrium thermodynamics and the dual-phase-lag approach provide modifications for the constitutive part.
 These are different parts of the continuum model, and for better understanding, the experimental separation of various physical phenomena is strongly required.
-Otherwise, one could not decide for which reason the Fourier law does not explain the experimental data: is it lacking some important source terms such as included in the Pennes' model or the Fourier law itself is inadequate?

-The theoretical developments lead to better insight with more stable and solvable models.
+Otherwise, one could not decide why the Fourier law does not explain the experimental data: is it lacking some important source terms, such as included in the Pennes' model, or is the Fourier law itself inadequate?
+The theoretical developments lead to better insight with more reliable, stable, and solvable models.
 The practical requirements may be less consistent but better suited to the immediate need of the particular problems.
-The careful experimentation with comparative modelling can lead to the bridge over the gap between the various theories.
+The careful experimentation with comparative modeling can lead to the bridge over the gap between the various theories.
 The practical side needs more accurate models with easy implementation.
-This is contradictory with developing such specific model in which one needs to know the velocity field of the blood flow, the exact structure of the artery-vein pairs or other particular properties of the tissues.
-From theoretical point of view, there is a need for models with stronger physical background, providing modelling capabilities as general as possible without loosing accuracy and reliability. }
+This is contradictory with developing such a specific model in which one needs to know the velocity field of the blood flow, the exact structure of the artery-vein pairs, or other particular properties of the tissues.